1974 Huntsville Prison siege: Aftermath

-Ignacio Cuevas (July 31, 1931 – May 23, 1991), the surviving perpetrator, was convicted of capital murder for in the death of Julia Standley.
+Ignacio Cuevas (July 31, 1931 – May 23, 1991), the surviving perpetrator, was convicted of capital murder in the death of Julia Standley.
 He was sentenced to death on May 30, 1975.
 Cuevas was held at the Ellis Unit, and he was executed on May 23, 1991.
 Cuevas's last meal request consisted of chicken dumplings, steamed rice, sliced bread, black-eyed peas, and iced tea.
 Cuevas's last words were "I'm going to a beautiful place.
 O.K., warden, roll 'em."

 Cultural references

 Tex-Mex musician Joe "King" Carrasco (born Joe Teusch) adopted the drug king's surname.

 "When I was playing with the Mexican bands, they couldn't say Teusch," he says.
 "That was when Fred Carrasco had tried to break out of Huntsville back in 1974 with a big shootout.
 Carrasco was killed, so that week the Mexican guys said, "We're going to call you Carrasco."

 Los Socios de San Antonio have a tribute song entitled "La Muerte de Fred Gomez Carrasco".

 The Riot and the "Trojan Taco" was also mentioned in the episode "The Reverse Midas Touch" during the 5th season of Orange Is the New Black, in a news segment in which a historian unfolds several prison riots and the fatal consequence prisoners typically face afterwards.

+An upcoming film about the siege, Eleven Days, filmed in September 2025 in Huntsville.
+It is directed by Peter Landesman, based on the 2004 book Eleven Days in Hell: The 1974 Carrasco Prison Siege at Huntsville, Texas by William T. Harper, and stars Taylor Kitsch, Diego Luna, and Jason Isaacs.